 Our next destination is the capital of the Czech Republic.
 En route, we’ll stop in the charming cities of Brno and Kutna Hora.
 Upon arrival in Prague, you’ll be transported into a fairytale city so magical you’ll feel like you stepped inside a storybook!
 We’ll traverse the streets of this medieval city to the Old Town Square and famous Astronomical Clock, cross the river with a beautiful view of the Charles Bridge, check out the John Lennon Wall, and discover why this is one of the hottest destinations in Eastern Europe!
 Along with a Folklore Cruise, we’ll enjoy delicious Czech food such as goulash and bread dumplings and even sample fried cheese at some critically acclaimed restaurants that have been featured on Anthony Bourdain’s No Reservations.
 We’ll head up to the Prague Castle District to watch the changing of the guard, visit the impressive architecture of St. Vitus Cathedral, and wander down the adorable “Golden Lane,” a street of tiny, colorful houses dating back to the 15th century where goldsmiths and artisans once lived.

 DAYS 7-9: VIENNA

 Then it’s time to discover Vienna.
 En route from Prague to Vienna, we’ll stop at the charming Bohemian village of Cesky Krumlov, where we will climb the belltower for incredible views of the red-roofed houses.
 When we arrive in Vienna, you’ll visit the elegant and decadent Schonbrunn Palace, which was the imperial family’s summer home.
-Be amazed by this lavish 18th century palace and get lost in its garden maze.
-Afterwards, enjoy some of Vienna’s famous chocolate cake for an afternoon snack followed by a walking tour of the city seeing all of the best sites, including Mozart’s famous Opera House.
+Be amazed by this lavish 18th-century palace and get lost in its garden maze.
+Afterward, enjoy some of Vienna’s famous chocolate cake for an afternoon snack followed by a walking tour of the city seeing all of the best sites, including Mozart’s famous Opera House.
 We’ll also enjoy a wonderful Austrian cooking lesson where we’ll learn how to make schnitzel and other local favorites!
 Our time in Vienna wouldn’t be complete without some time shopping on the upscale Mariahilferstrasse.